katre/katre.github.io/beanstalk/index.md

 The cellar is partially storage for everything not needed upstairs, and partially a pantry for the kitchen.
 The area is a maze of junk pils and cloth-covered furniture.
 Roll Perception (DC 15) or get lost.

+The cellar door is very heavy: DC 20 Athletics check to open, and another DC 15 Athletics check to lower it quietly.
+If either check is failed, the door falls with a loud booming sound.

 The cellar is also home to a tribe of ratlings, who snuck in to steal from the pantry and stayed.
 They are constantly moving around, trying to not get too far